<< Yesterday

 1939 The Yankees play their first night game in franchise history, losing to Connie Mack's A's, 3-2, at Philadelphia's Shibe Park, where the first-ever American League evening tilt occurred last month.
 The Bronx Bombers will not play their first home game under the lights for another seven years.

-1944 At the Polo Grounds, with over 50,000 fans looking on, the New York major league teams face each other in a six-inning three-team game (a team played consecutive innings against the other two teams then sat out an inning) to raise money for war bonds.
+1944 At the Polo Grounds, with over 50,000 fans looking on, the three New York major major league teams face each other in a six-inning game (each club plays consecutive innings against the other two and then sits out an inning) to raise money for war bonds.
 The charity contest, billed as the Tri-Cornered Baseball Game, ends with the Dodgers scoring five times and the Yankees and Giants tallying one and no runs, respectively.

 Tri-Cornered Baseball Game